 - Either American citizenship or a TOEFL score >= 91 or an IELTS >= 7.0,

 - AND a GRE Verbal percentile score of 30% or better,

 - AND a sum of GRE Verbal score and GRE Math score equal to 300 or better

-- Prior paid software development experience (e.g., MECOP, or as an intern or a professional), as explained on the resume uploaded within the online application form
+- Generally at least 1 year of prior paid software development experience (e.g., MECOP, or as an intern or a professional), as explained on the resume uploaded within the online application form

 - Prior background in the following areas from our school's undergraduate course equivalency form:

 - Courses or at least one year of professional experience in data structures, operating systems, programming language fundamentals, software engineering, and either HCI, usability or UI design

 Yes.
 Students must implement new software systems, which will include extensive amounts of coding (in addition to design, teamwork, deployment, and evaluation).
 Each student's capstone project involves creating an innovative software system of the student's choice.
 This differs from research in that research generates publishable knowledge whereas an innovation is always applied.
 (It is possible for a project to produce an innovation and also to produce knowledge; the key distinction here is that students in the innovation track will write a lot of code to create real systems, whereas not all research projects produce real software.)
 For example, a student's project might be a novel social media network, mobile app, embedded app, sensor-driven app, web application, or other kind of system.